 2. Per-User Pricing

 This is a popular type of price plan that is doing rounds in SaaS companies.
 Here, the pricing scales up as the number of product users increases.
-This type of plan suits small-sized organizations over large-scale enterprises that, in turn, prefer to venture into product development initiatives that involve one-time costs.
+This type of plan suits small-sized organizations over large-scale enterprises that, in turn, prefer to venture into SaaS development initiatives that involve one-time costs.

 3. Tiered Pricing